• Skip to primary navigation

 Feeling stressed at work?

-by Counsellor, Leamington Spa, Staffordshire
+by Counsellor, Leamington Spa, Warwickshire

 Many clients come to counselling because they recognise that they are finding it difficult to achieve a balance between work and their personal life.
 They may be suffering from symptoms commonly associated with anxiety and depression, for example not being able to sleep and feeling tense.
 [Read more…] about Feeling stressed at work?